olibartfast/neuriplo/Readme.md

 * CUDA (if you want to use GPU, CUDA 12 is supported for LibTorch and TensorRT, I used CUDA 11.8 for onnx-rt)

 ## Build Instructions

-### Prerequisites

-Make sure you have installed the following dependencies:

-- CMake >= 3.10
-- OpenCV
-- spdlog

 ### Build Steps